-Mark is a specialist in all areas of extradition and mutual assistance, international law and EU law.
-Chambers & Partners 2014 ranks Mark as the "star individual" junior of the extradition Bar.
-He is noted for his ability "...to get around complex legal issues incredibly quickly…" and as "...an encyclopaedia on extradition law…what he doesn't know isn't worth knowing..."
+Mark is a specialist in all areas of extradition and mutual assistance, international law and criminal EU law.
+Chambers & Partners 2014 ranked Mark as the "star individual" junior of the extradition Bar.
+He was noted for his ability "...to get around complex legal issues incredibly quickly…" and as "...an encyclopaedia on extradition law…what he doesn't know isn't worth knowing..."
 (Chambers & Partners 2014).
 Legal 500 also notes his "...encyclopaedic knowledge of extradition...".

 Mark is regularly instructed to advise and appear on behalf of individuals and foreign governments in proceedings in the United Kingdom and abroad.
 He is a committee member, and former Chair, of the Extradition Lawyers' Association.